Understanding Deceptive Trade Practices

 Defining deceptive trade practices

-Different states have differing laws when it comes to deceptive trade practices.
+Different states have different laws when it comes to deceptive trade practices.
 However, deceptive trade practices usually transcend states; in fact, they often affect consumers throughout the country.
 This is why the Uniform Deceptive Trade Practices Act (UDTPA) was adopted.
-This legislation is created to provide protections for people across the country, and to prevent complications arising from differing state laws.
+This legislation is created to provide protections for people across the country and to prevent complications arising from differing state laws.

 What are some examples of deceptive trade practices?